-Tributary and terrestrial insects comprise a small portion of the stream drift in the Colorado River (Shannon et al. 1996).
+Tributary and terrestrial insects comprise a small portion of the stream drift in the Colorado River (Shannon et al. 1996), even though Minckley (1991) reported that terrestrial insects commonly occur in stomachs of humpback chub (Gila cypha).
 It is possible that terrestrial invertebrate drift increases during and immediately after rainstorms and is therefore an uncommon but locally important resource for river fishes through Grand Canyon (Shannon et al. 1996).
 Terrestrial and tributary insects contribute <0.001 and <0.1% of the total invertebrate biomass in the mainstem drift, respectively (Blinn et al. 1995).
 Fish production throughout Glen and Grand Canyon appears to be limited by the availability of midges and blackflies, and fish may exert top-down control over them (Carlisle et al. 2012).
 While blackflies and midges support between 43 and 50% of trout production, they only comprise a small percentage of total invertebrate secondary production and abundance in the Glen Canyon reach (Tables F-3 and F-4) (Cross et al. 2011).